Team-Unthinkables/FinReport-Stock-Earnings/README.md

   Combines historical stock data with technical indicators (whose column names are automatically renamed for consistency) and processed news text.

 - **Model Training & Evaluation:**
   Trains an LSTM-based model using time-series data with a fixed sequence length.
-Hyperparameters are loaded from a YAML file, and evaluation includes both regression and binary classification metrics.
+Hyperparameters are loaded from a YAML file, and evaluation includes robust regression metrics.

 - **Enhanced Feature Engineering:**
   - **Sentiment Analysis:** Uses FinBERT (via Hugging Face) to compute a sentiment score.
   - **Event Extraction:** Uses AllenNLP's SRL model (with domain-specific keyword rules) to compute an event factor.
   - **Extra Factors:** Internal proxies (e.g., market value) are used to compute factors such as Market, Size, Valuation, Profitability, Investment, News Effect, and (if available) RSI, MFI, and BIAS factors.
-  - **Dynamic Binarization:** A dynamic threshold—computed as the midpoint between the 25th and 75th percentiles of predicted returns—is used to binarize outputs for computing classification metrics.

 - **Advanced Risk Assessment:**
   - **EGARCH Volatility Forecasting:** Computes conditional volatility and approximate VaR.